 A general objective, of vital importance, is to instil in the student a quantitative conception of Chemistry.
-In this sense it is fundamental to transmit to the student the role that Physical Chemistry plays in Chemistry, not only as a set of concepts, theories and experimental and calculation tools, capable of explaining the objects and phenomena that concern Chemistry, but also as a driving force of chemical science and technology.
+In this sense, it is paramount to transmit the role that Physical Chemistry plays in Chemistry, not only as a set of concepts, theories and experimental and calculation tools, capable of explaining the objects and phenomena that concern Chemistry, but also as a driving force of chemical science and technology.

-SPECIFIC OBJECTIVES
+• SPECIFIC OBJECTIVES

-- To become acquainted with the fundamental concepts of quantum mechanics and its origins. - O To enable the student to explain quantitatively the atomic structure and spectroscopy, as well as the electronic configurations and the construction of the periodic table of the elements. - To understand chemical bonding and molecular structure, and how it is possible to describe it quantitatively, both in diatomic and polyatomic molecules. - To introduce the student to the approximate methods used in molecular modelling. - To teach the basic concepts and tools of group and symmetry theory and its application in chemical bonding. - To let the students know the fundamental concepts of molecular spectroscopies (rotation, vibration, Raman and electronic) and their application in chemistry. - To know the fundamental concepts of magnetic resonance spectroscopies (nuclear and electronic) and their application in chemistry. - To use molecular modelling software to optimize geometries and to obtain molecular properties and vibrational, electronic and nuclear magnetic resonance spectra. - To learn to use group and symmetry theory to explain aspects of molecular spectroscopy. - Use the combined information from the different spectroscopies and molecular modelling for the determination of molecular structures.
+- To know the fundamental concepts of quantum mechanics and its origins. - To enable the student to explain quantitatively the atomic structure and spectroscopy, as well as the electronic configurations and the construction of the periodic table of the elements. - To understand chemical bonding and molecular structure, and how it is possible to describe it quantitatively, both in diatomic and polyatomic molecules. - To introduce the student to the approximate methods used in molecular modelling. - To teach the basic concepts and tools of group and symmetry theory and its application in chemical bonding. - To let the students know the fundamental concepts of molecular spectroscopies (rotation, vibration, Raman and electronic) and their application in chemistry. - To know the fundamental concepts of magnetic resonance spectroscopies (nuclear and electronic) and their application in chemistry. - To use molecular modelling software to optimize geometries and to obtain molecular properties and vibrational, electronic and nuclear magnetic resonance spectra. - Learn to use group and symmetry theory to explain aspects of molecular spectroscopy. - Use the combined information from the different spectroscopies and molecular modelling for the determination of molecular structures.